I am now

 Will I get some kind of certification? – No. And to be honest with you, any of those that are available are worth only so much.
 If you're looking to find employment with your photography, the primary thing to show people is your work itself, a portfolio.

-Are there course materials or hidden costs? — Hidden costs, no. Course materials will depend on what topic or approach you're interested in.
+Are there course materials or hidden costs? – Hidden costs, no. Course materials will depend on what topic or approach you're interested in.
 I provide numerous quick references and note packages as part of the hourly fee, and you review them on your own time (in other words, you're not paying me while I read aloud to you).
-Things like darkroom instruction will naturally incur some material fees, but I'm cool if you bring your own as well.
-And I can probably tell you where to find the best deals, too!
+You will pay your own way if we go to a locale with an entrance fee, but that will only be with your approval.
+And I can probably tell you where to find the best deals on equipment and materials, if you like.

 What kind of camera should I have? – What you have now is fine.
 You should bear in mind that getting the most out of your photography usually involves manual control to some extent.
 I won't require you to use a certain kind of camera, I won't require you to use film, I won't require you to make a pinhole camera or learn basic developing.
 All of these are available as desired, of course.
 The thing to remember is the camera is only a tool, and does not make the photo for you.
 However, some tools allow you to do more than others.
 You can use a 60 year old box camera if you like, you just need to realize that it will impose certain limitations.